-I thank each of my fellow Directors for their ongoing commitment, wisdom, time and camaraderie in their contributions over 2018/19 and I very much look forward to this involvement continuing in the year ahead.
+During the year the Board identified the need to appoint an additional Director to assist with the extra work involved in the lead-up to the expiry of the management services agreement with Peoplecare in May 2021.
+Directors welcomed Mr David Brown onto the Board on 1 March 2020.
+Finally, I thank each of my fellow Directors for their ongoing commitment, wisdom, time and camaraderie in their contributions over the past year.
+I very much look forward to this involvement continuing in the year ahead.